How does my investment materialize?

 Investors who invest through our platform generally do not become direct shareholders or lenders, they invest through a financial vehicle managed by Spreds (called Spreds Finance).

 Spreds Finance issues a security that represents the investor's investment.
-This financial security is called an Equity Note and can be linked to shares of a company (called an Equity-Linked Note) or to a loan to a company (called a Debt-Linked Note).
-The Equity-Linked Note is the economic mirror image of a share (equity interest) or loan of the underlying company (the company being financed) and entitles its owner to the same return (capital gains in the case of shares or interest in the case of loans) on a pass-through basis, which means that Spreds Finance is obliged to pay the investors holding the Notes the proceeds of the underlying investment to Spreds Finance.
+This financial security is called a Participatory Note and can be linked to shares of a company (called an Equity-Linked Note) or to a loan to a company (called a Debt-Linked Note).
+The Particpatory Note is the economic mirror image of a share (equity interest) or loan of the underlying company (the company being financed) and entitles its owner to the same return (capital gains in the case of shares or interest in the case of loans) on a pass-through basis, which means that Spreds Finance is obligated to pay the investors holding the Participatory Notes the proceeds of the underlying investment paid to Spreds Finance.

-Investing through participating notes means that investors are grouped together.
+Investing through Participatory Notes means that investors are grouped together.
 By acting collectively, they have a stronger voice and do not need to be burdened with the administrative and legal tasks associated with private equity investments.

-Spreds Finance is a dedicated financial vehicle whose sole activity is to hold investments or stakes in companies, with one sub-fund for each fundraising.
+Spreds Finance is a dedicated financial vehicle whose sole activity is to hold investments or stakes in companies, with one compartment for each fundraising.

 The particular structure of Spreds Finance ensures that each compartment is isolated from the others.
-This means that if one company has financial difficulties, it does not impact the other companies.
-In addition, each sub-fund is fiscally transparent, which means that there is no additional taxation on capital gains or interest.
+This means that if one company has financial difficulties, it does not impact the other investments.
+In addition, each compartment is fiscally transparent, which means that there is no additional taxation on capital gains or interest.

 Some of the opportunities offered on Spreds.com allow investors to become direct shareholders or lenders in a company.
-In this case, no Spreds Finance sub-fund is used and investors hold shares or loans in the selected companies directly, which means they will have to manage them themselves.
-Spreds always clearly indicates when an investment is made through Participating Notes or directly in the company.
+In this case, no Spreds Finance compartment is used and investors hold shares or loans in the selected companies directly, which means they will have to manage them themselves.
+Spreds always clearly indicates when an investment is made through Participatory Notes or directly in the company.

 3. What happens if a company is listed on the stock exchange?